uvarov916/AngelEd/README.md

 	- Change page titles on pages with posts
 - Adding settings page and all corresponsing pages [link](http://cdn.pttrns.com/pttrns/2538/original/IMG_4647.PNG)
 - Adding welcome screens with settings
-- Post adding on profile pages
+- Post adding on profile pages (or change background image when there are no posts)
+- Change button colors to white in "sending an email"

 Extra stuff:
 - Walkthrough http://pttrns.com/categories/16-walkthroughs